Blockspace Under Pressure: An Analysis of Spam MEV on High-Throughput Blockchains: Related Work

 \section{Related Work}

 \parhead{Empirics of spam MEV.} Spam MEV was first documented on Solana by Umbra Research~\cite{umbra2022solana}, who observed high failure rates among MEV transactions and provided early evidence that high-throughput, low-fee chains incentivize redundant submissions over priority-fee competition.
 Solmaz et al.~\cite{solmaz2025optimistic} study optimistic cyclic arbitrage patterns on Ethereum Layer~2 rollups and find that cyclic arbitrage bots consumed over 50\% of gas on Base and Optimism by early 2025, with only 6--12\% of probes resulting in a trade.
 Gogol et al.~\cite{gogol2025first} study reverted transactions on five rollups, finding that revert rates rose sharply after Dencun; by restricting to reverts, they capture one subtype of spam implementation and strategy, as not all unsuccessful probes revert.
+Wu et al.~\cite{wu2026wait} study the distribution of spam transactions of targeted search, where bots identify opportunities off-chain and submit route-committed transactions, and of probabilistic search, where bots repeatedly probe on-chain and resolve opportunity discovery during execution.
 These works are primarily empirical.
-Our work develops a framework that characterizes how block capacity, gas price floors, and the transaction fee mechanism jointly determine spam volume, and analyzes the resulting impact on user welfare, validator revenue, and network externality.
-We complement the analysis with empirical evidence from Base and Arbitrum.
+Our work develops a framework that characterizes how block capacity, gas price floors, and the TFM jointly determine spam volume and analyzes the resulting impact on user welfare, validator revenue, and network externality.
+We complement the analysis with empirical evidence.

 \parhead{Modeling spam MEV.} Concurrent with our work, Mazorra et al.~\cite{mazorra2026timinggames} model spam as a timing game among a finite number of searchers competing for an opportunity, showing that timing competition fully dissipates expected profits.
 Their equilibrium spam volume in the large-$n$ limit corresponds exactly to ours, despite the models being derived independently.
 The two models are complementary: Mazorra et al.\ characterize when and how often each searcher submits in the timing game, while we focus on how protocol design parameters, i.e., block capacity, gas price floors, and transaction ordering, jointly shape spam volume and its welfare and externality implications.